seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-13-reactphp-chat-part2.md

 title: "Build A Simple Chat With ReactPHP Socket: Colored Output and Private Messages"
 layout: post
 tags: [PHP, Event-Driven Programming, ReactPHP]
-description: "Continue building a simple chat with ReactPHP sockets, adding colored output and private messages"
+description: "Continue building a simple chat with ReactPHP sockets, adding colored output, unique users names and private messages"
 ---

 >*This article continues the previous articles where we were building a simple console chat on ReactPHP sockets ([server]({% post_url 2017-06-22-reactphp-chat-server %}) and [client]({% post_url 2017-06-24-reactphp-chat-client %})).
 If you skipped them it will be difficult to understand the examples and code snippets in this article.*